jbanes1/TextAnalyticsScraper/README.md

 Install all requirements using [requirements.txt](https://github.com/jbanes1/TextAnalyticsScraper/blob/main/requirements.txt) then use an IDE of your choice to build the source code using PyInstaller.

+PyInstaller command: pyinstaller main.py --onefile --collect-all pyfiglet

+(PyFiglet may have issues if not using --collect-all pyfiglet)

 #### Facebook mode says "Unsupported Browser."

 Wait a few seconds.
 Generally, this is a warning and not an error.